w3b3d3v/create-polkadot-dapp/README.md

 ### Adding new template
 Add sources to `templates/` directory.
 These will be copied to target directory.
 Add new configuration to `src/templateConfigs/` and export it from `index.ts`.
 The exported name must match the directory name in `templates/`.

+#### Note on `.gitignore`
+`yarn pack` doesn't include `.gitignore` files into the package, even if manually included into `files` section in package.json.
+To circumvent this, we're placing `gitignore` (without the dot) files in the templates instead, and renaming the files after spawning.

 ### Back sync
 It can be more convenient to develop template code outside of `create-polkadot-dapp`.